ReactiveSets/toubkal/README.md

 New Pipelets                        | Short Description
 ------------------------------------|--------------------------------------------------------------------------------------
-animation_frames_polyfill()         | animation_frames() polyfilled
-url_pattern()                       | Parses url for patterns such as /users/:id
-Multiton()                          | Creates multiton pipelets out of composition
+revert()                            | Revert operations, adds to removes, removes to adds, updates are swapped animation_frames_polyfill()         | animation_frames() polyfilled url_pattern()                       | Parses url for patterns such as /users/:id Multiton()                          | Creates multiton pipelets out of composition